galvez/neon-sha256/README.md

 Which suggests Rust can be significantly faster than pure JavaScript, but at least with my test project, not fast enough to beat Node's own native implementation of its crypto module.
+It did use a lot fewer memory though.
 My suspicion is that there's a cost to FFI, but my Rust code can probably use some attention.
-PRs welcome.
+PRs are very much welcome.

 ## Running the benchmark